 Children who grow up in households where their feelings are ignored or discouraged push their emotions down and away, to adapt.
 As adults, they lack access to their own feelings, which are a vital source of richness and connection in life.
 Deep down, they sense something missing in them that other people have (it’s their emotions).
 These two results combine to form this un-nameable sense of being different, of not fitting in, of being alone and out of place; a perfect breeding ground for social anxiety.

 Because its source is so invisible, many people who grew up with CEN are completely unaware, and so many with the Fatal Flaw are completely unaware.
-It is in fact your lack of awareness that gives the Fatal Flaw so much power over you.
+It is, in fact, your lack of awareness that gives the Fatal Flaw so much power over you.

 “We’re invited to the neighborhood barbecue!”
 Donald’s wife Barbara says excitedly to him.
-They just moved into the area, and she is happy for the opportunity to meet their new neighbors.
+They just moved into the area, and she is happy about the opportunity to meet their new neighbors.
 “Oh, that’s nice honey,” Donald says back.
-But in fact he is cringing inside.
+But in fact, he is cringing inside.
 Secretly, he is making a plan to schedule a long meeting at work that afternoon so that he will not have to attend…

 Now meet Donald again.
-It is two years later, and he has worked on his CEN, and has become aware of his Fatal Flaw:
+It is two years later, and he has worked on his CEN and has become aware of his Fatal Flaw:

 Barbara and Donald just walked into the Johnsons’ anniversary party.
 They only know a few people there.
 Donald stands uncomfortably next to Barbara while she introduces herself to some guests.
 He fights the urge to excuse himself and flee the room.
 “I feel that I don’t fit in here, but I know that it’s not true,” he thinks to himself.
 “It’s not real, it’s just a feeling.
 It’s my Fatal Flaw.”
-Donald takes a deep breath and puts out his hand, because he knows that as soon he puts warmth out there, it will flow back to him.
+Donald takes a deep breath and puts out his hand because he knows that as soon he puts warmth out there, it will flow back to him.
 And his Fatal Flaw will be neutralized for the remainder of this party.

 If you have the Fatal Flaw, there are four things that you can do that will quickly and effectively put you in control of your social discomfort.